amcm329/code_of_duty_nasa_space_apps_2024/README.md

 ```
 .
 ├── src/            # All the notebooks and datasets necessary for the pre-processing and training.
+The catalog final file is included here.
 ├── scripts/        # Scripts used for the creation and deployment of the dashboard
 ├── static/         # All images used in the project.
 It also includes both training and testing images.
 ├── css/            # Style files for the dashboard.